leofurtadonyc/Network-Automation/README.md

 5. `pip install --upgrade pip` (if needed)
 6. `pip install -r .\Network-Automation\requirements.txt`

-While a requirements.txt file for managing Python dependencies has been included, there may be issues depending on your operating system.
-Non-Python dependencies also exist, so ensure BGPq3 and Whois are installed if your computer doesn't already have them.
+While a _requirements.txt_ file for managing Python dependencies has been included, there may be issues depending on your operating system.
+Non-Python dependencies also exist, so please ensure BGPq3 or BGPq4 and Whois are installed if your computer doesn't already have them.

 Check the [Wiki pages](https://github.com/leofurtadonyc/Network-Automation/wiki) for detailed instructions and use cases.

-Feel free to reach out to me with any suggestions, tips, code reviews, or other input you might have!
+Please reach out to me with any suggestions, tips, code reviews, or other input you might have!